 We propose A2B-tree (augmented 2-tier B-tree) for computing Mar.
 The upper tier is a B-tree on X. Each leaf index entry of this upper-tier B-tree points to a lower-tier B-tree indexing all tuples with the same X value, using Y as the index key.
-Furthermore, each upper-tier index entry (which points to either a child in the upper tier or the root of lower-tier B-tree) is augmented with an extra min field maintaining the minimum Y value found in the subtree rooted at this index entry.
-An example A2B-tree is shown in left part of Figure 5.
+Further, each upper-tier index entry (which points to either a child in the upper tier or the root of lower-tier B-tree) is augmented with an extra min field maintaining the minimum Y value found in the subtree rooted at this index entry.
+An example A2B-tree is shown in the left part of Figure 5.
 The space taken by this index is O(N/B), linear in the size of the table.
-Both the height of the upper tier and the height of the lower tier are bounded by $O(\log_B N)$ , so the combined height is also $O(\log_B N)$ .
+Both the height of the upper tier and the height of the lower tier are bounded by $O(\log_B N)$, so the combined height is also $O(\log_B N)$.
 A2B-tree supports lookups and updates in $O(\log_B N)$ I/Os.
 Lookup follows the standard B-tree procedure, first using X as the search key through the upper tier, and then using Y as the search key through the lower tier.
-Insertion and deletion extend the standard B-tree procedures with maintenance of min fields.
+Insertion and deletion extend the standard B-tree procedures with maintenance of min fields; for both operations, A2B-tree can be updated in $O(\log_B N)$ I/Os.
+Note that although the A2B-tree is similar in structure to a traditional B-tree with a compound key obtained by concatenating X and Y, the extra data stored in the upper level enables us to compute Mar and Hull efficiently, as shown below.